mikefogg/appjelly-backend/API_FUNCTIONALITY_MAP.md

 **Status**: ✅ IMPLEMENTED

 **Overview**: Users can customize how the AI generates content by setting a custom writing voice and providing sample posts.
-These are stored per connected account.
+Both are optional enhancements - the AI will work without them, but they help personalize the output.
+These settings are stored per connected account.

 ### Update Writing Voice

 **Endpoint**: `PATCH /connections/:id`

-**Implementation**: `src/routes/public/connections.js:181`
+**Implementation**: `src/routes/public/connections.js:182`

 **How it works**:
 ```